 - Asia and Oceania: Australia, Japan, South Korea

-Social Security Totalization Agreements (SSTA) with above mentioned countries help prevent double Social Security Taxation.
+Social Security Totalization Agreements (SSTA) with the above mentioned countries help prevent double Social Security Taxation.
 In this case, you are only subject to the host country SS tax.
-However, in some cases when you were sent on a temporary assignment to one of these 29 countries, then you may qualify for an exception and pay FICA tax (Federal Insurance Contributions Act, the name of the law that created Social Security in the US) instead.
-The agreements indicate that if an individual is sent abroad on a contract or do not intend on staying overseas for more than 3 to 5 years, they will pay into social security of their home country.
+However, in some cases if you’re sent on a temporary assignment to one of these 29 countries, then you may qualify for an exception and pay FICA tax (Federal Insurance Contributions Act, the name of the law that created Social Security in the US) instead.
+The agreements indicate that if an individual is sent abroad on a contract or does not intend to stay overseas for more than 3 to 5 years, they will pay into Social Security of their home country.

-Social Security tax fact: If you are working in a country that has a SSTA with the United States, then you are exempt from FICA tax.
-Generally, you can claim the foreign country’s social security tax as an addition to your foreign tax credit.
-But keep in mind that FTC offsets your U.S. regular income tax liability and not your FICA taxes.
+Social Security tax fact: If you are working in a country that has an SSTA with the United States, then you are exempt from FICA tax.
+Generally, you can claim the foreign country’s Social Security tax as an addition to your foreign tax credit.
+But keep in mind that FTC offsets your US regular income tax liability and not your FICA taxes.

 Generally speaking, there are a few advantages for Americans abroad who are foreign employees over self-employed ones when it comes to US taxes.
 You may be subject to self-employment taxes if you are:

 - A freelancer or independent contractor